oneops/oneops-training/includes/user-1-beginner-7-advance.md

 ##  Notifications

 - Owner email
-- Notifications in phases
+- Relays for environments

 Note:
 - Demo it

-## Monitoring

-- Tab in component
-- Charts
-- Thresholds
-- Enables Auto Repair and Auto Replace

-Note:
-- Demo it

 ## Lots More for Advanced Usage

+- Monitoring
-- Auto Scale
+- Auto Repair and Auto Replace
 - Load Balancer LB
 - Fully Qualified Domain Name FQDN
-- Attachments
-- Control Environment
 - Repeated Deployments
 - Logs

-Let's explore later, if time permits.
+Join the advanced class to learn more.

 ## Administration